Acute Lymphocytic Leukemia (ALL): Chemotherapy

 Maintenance therapy.
 The goal of this phase is to keep the leukemia in remission over a long period of time.

 Chemotherapy in the first two phases can be intense.
-You may need to spend some time in the hospital.
+You may need to spend a lot of time in the hospital.
 Younger patients often get stronger chemotherapy.
 Older patients may get slightly less strong treatment.

 What is intrathecal chemotherapy?

-Intrathecalchemotherapy is a type of treatment that some people with ALL are given.
+Intrathecalchemotherapy may be needed for some people with ALL.
 The treatment sends medicine directly into the cerebrospinal fluid (CSF).
 This is the fluid that surrounds your brain and spinal cord.
 The medicine is given through a lumbar puncture.
 This is an injection in the lower part of your spine.
 A lumbar puncture can cause discomfort.
 This treatment is often used to treat ALL to kill or prevent the spread of cancer in your spine or brain.
-This is often started during the induction phase of chemotherapy.
+It's is often started during the induction phase of chemotherapy.
 It may continue throughout your treatment.
-You will likely get a combination of medicines.
-These are called methotrexate and cytarabine.
+You will likely get a combination of medicines, methotrexate and cytarabine.

 Treatment in the remission induction phase

 This first phase of treatment lasts a month or so.
+You may be in the hospital for 4 to 6 weeks.
 You will likely get a combination of at least 3 chemotherapy medicines.
 This makes it more likely that the treatment will work.
 Which medicines you get and how long you receive them depends on many factors.
 They include your age and overall health, the subtype of ALL, and how well the leukemia responds to treatment.

 The medicines most often used in this phase include: